 Menstruation is a fact of life for half the world’s population.
 It plays an important role in regulating hormones across the lifespan, and without it, none of us would exist.
-However, for many girls across the world, it continues to be a source of discrimination and a barrier that prevents many of them from continuing their education.
+However, for many girls across the world, it continues to be a source of discrimination and one of the barriers that prevents many of them from continuing their education.

 As a girls’ rights organisation, Plan International has been working for many years to increase knowledge around menstruation and reduce the stigma associated with it, supporting girls to thrive in school and reach their full potential.